danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-006-in-cluster-db.md

 - We can right-size the databae, thereby getting the maximum performance for the buck.

+### Recovery and database restores

+The in-cluser database will be deployed using MariaDB's operator.
+This gives us the following advantages:

+- Recovery is done by the operator, representing MariaDB's expertise on how to best recover a crashed DB
+- Database server splitting, enabling us to dividing the projects collective sites out over serveral database servers, so one server crashing only affect sites on that database server and not every site.
+- No changes to single-site database restores

 ## Decision

 We have made the decision to implement the In-cluster database due the